Haw Par Villa: History

-In the 1980s, in a bid to restore Singapore's "oriental mystique", Singapore Tourism Board saw to the redevelopment of the park (along with Chinatown and Little India).
-In 1986, the International Theme Parks Pte Ltd, announced an investment of $30 million to modernise the themed park.
+In 1979, the park was handed over to the Singapore Tourist Promotion Board (STPB).
+In the 1980s, in a bid to restore Singapore's "oriental mystique", STPB saw to the redevelopment of the park (along with Chinatown and Little India).
+In 1986, the International Theme Parks Pte Ltd, announced an investment of $30 million to modernise the theme park.
 This company was a joint venture formed by Fraser & Neave and Times Publishing, and had invested in the latest animatronics and technology to enhance the attractions in the hope to create an 'oriental Disneyland', a theme park meeting Western technology with Eastern mythology.

 In 1988, Singapore Tourism Board took charge of the Tiger Balm Gardens and renamed it "Haw Par Villa Dragon World".
 The Haw Par in the park's name is based on the Aw brothers' personal names—Haw and Par, which mean "tiger" and "leopard" respectively.
 The dioramas and statues were restored, while plays, acrobatic displays, and puppet shows were organised and held there.
 The management imposed entrance fees but the high fees discouraged visitors, so the management incurred a loss of S$31.5 million over 10 years.
 The park management made a profit during its first year of operations after renovations in 1994, broke even in 1995, but started incurring losses over the next three years and was forced to provide free entries in 1998.

-In March 2001, the Singapore Tourism Board renamed it "Tiger Balm Gardens".
-The park is now open every day from 9 am to 10 pm (with last entry at 9:30 pm) and admission is free.
-The Hell's Museum requires an admission fee of SGD20 for adults and SGD10 for children.
+In March 2001, International Theme Parks decided to sell back the park back to Singapore Tourism Board (STB), formerly STPB.
+STB took back the park and renamed it "Tiger Balm Gardens".

 Between March 2006 and March 2012, the S$7.8 million Hua Song Museum, which focused on the Chinese diaspora, operated within the park.